olaishola05/Coral/README.md

 ## Description

 Coral is a frontend dashboard for managing tasks, issues, processes, and more.
-It is built with React, TypeScript Material UI, and some backend services.
+It is built with React, TypeScript, Material UI, and simulated backend APIs.
+Integrated authentication with Reqres and CRUD workflows using Mockend.
+Focused on modular architecture, form validation with Formik/Yup, and real-world UX for admin systems

 ## This project is bootstrapped with React create app